GEOS-ESM/pyradmon/README.md

   Once all edits to the yaml file are complete, pyradmon will be ready to run.
   You may change the name of the new yaml file you've created if you wish.

-10. *OPTIONAL CONFIG OPTIONS* At the bottom of the yaml file are other fields which were not edited in the previous steps:
-- *Default Values* :Do not edit the *Default Values* unless you are certain of the implications.
-- *Optional* : user may edit these but is not required to do in order to run pyradmon.
-See the `satlist.yaml` for insturment list if you wish to use this option.
-- *Polar* : Only for those who wish to run `online version of pyradmon`.
-Leave commented out or fill in your discover & polar information and uncomment.

 11. Run pyradmon in the command line with:
 ```sh